zeromq/ingescape/doc/content/blog/your_first_agent.md

 {{< highlight c "linenos=table,linenostart=1" >}}
 #include <stdio.h>
-#include <mastic/mastic.h> //this is the only include required for ingeScape
+#include <ingescape/ingescape.h> //this is the only include required for ingeScape

 /*
  This is a callback function that runs everytime the input "input1" is written.
-The callback is linked to the input by the use of mtic_observeInput below.
+The callback is linked to the input by the use of igs_observeInput below.
  The behavior of this agent is very simple:
  - reading the changed input
  - printing the new value